-1.4.1 Ultimately the site manager is responsible for the implementation of the DEMP and for ensuring the mitigation strategies outlined in this management plan are in place and adhered to.
-Where the site manager is unavailable to oversee the implementation of dust suppression and mitigation strategies, a suitably experienced site operative or the technically competent manager (TCM) is delegated responsible.
+1.4.1 Ultimately the site manager is responsible for the implementation of the DEMP and for ensuring the mitigation strategies outlined in this DEMP are in place and adhered to.
+Where the site manager is unavailable to oversee the implementation of dust suppression and mitigation strategies, a suitably experienced site operative or the Technically Competent Manager (TCM) is delegated responsible.

 1.4.2 All staff members have received the necessary training to deliver dust suppression measures and understand the contents and requirements detailed within this DEMP.
-Staff will undergo refresher training every 12 months or in the event of a dust complaint / issue or the implementation of operational changes.
+Staff will undergo refresher training every 12 months or in the event of a dust complaint / issue or the implementation operational changes.